mikerhodes/github-to-omnifocus/README.md

 - GitHub PRs where your review has been requested.
 - Notifications you have received.

+Notifications and Review Requests will gain a due date of today.

 If an issue or PR is closed or not assigned to you any more, it will be marked complete within Omnifocus.